nestybox/sysbox/docs/quickstart/security.md

 root@syscont:/#
 ```

-2. List the containers mounts; these are all considered immutable because they
+2. List the container's initial mounts; these are all considered immutable
-    are setup at container creation time.
+    because they are setup at container creation time by Sysbox.

 ```console
 root@syscont:/# findmnt